 How to get around in Fes Morocco

-The Medina of Fes is only reachable by foot, so you have to be prepared to walk a lot.
+In the Medina of Fes you can only walk, so be prepared for that!
 If you want to explore the other things to do in Fes you will need a taxi or rental car.
 We rented a car on the airport of Fes and did a 8 day road trip around North Morocco.
 After exploring Fes for a few days, we drove to the Merzouga desert to stay a few days in the luxury desert camp of Xaluca to continue our roadtrip through Morocco to Meknes and further north to Chefchaouen.
 This was the last stop of our Morocco roadtrip, so after exploring Chefchaouen we returned the car to Fes airport and took the airplane to our next destination, the Portuguese Azores islands!

 Where to stay in Fes Morocco